Get started developing Excel custom functions

 4. Start the local web server, which runs in Node.js.
 You can try out the custom function add-in in Excel.
 You may be prompted to open the add-in's task pane, although this is optional.
 You can still run your custom functions without opening your add-in's task pane.

-To test your add-in in Excel on Windows or Mac, run the following command.
-When you run this command, the local web server will start and Excel will open with your add-in loaded.
+To test your add-in in Excel on the web, run the following command.
+When you run this command, the local web server will start.
+Replace "{url}" with the URL of an Excel document on your OneDrive or a SharePoint library to which you have permissions.

 Note